apalbright/thelittledataset/content/about.md

 ---

+## Research

+Working Papers:

+- "If You Give a Judge a Risk Score: Evidence from Kentucky Bail Decisions"
+- "Uncorking Expert Reviews with Social Media: A Case Study Served with Wine" (with Peter Pedroni and Steve Sheppard)

+Ongoing Projects:

+- "Examining the Lasting Consequences of the Tulsa Race Riots of 1921” (with Nathan Nunn and James Feigenbaum)

+Publications:

+- “One Size Does Not Fit All: The Shortcomings of the Mainstream Data Scientist Working for Social Good” (with Sarah Levine).
+2015. *Proceedings of the Bloomberg Data for Good Exchange.*

+---

 ## Datasets & Code

 Check out my [Github](https://github.com/apalbright) and [RPubs](http://rpubs.com/apalbright) for data and code.^[I also link to relevant repositories and notebooks at the bottom of all my blog posts.]